Stanley Island: Rock art

 Stanley island is an integral part of the mythological complex of the Flinders Group.
-There are several spectacular rock art sites on Stanley Island, the best known being the huge Yintayin rock shelter (Tindale's "Endaen") known as the "Ship" rock shelter.
-Other islands in the group also contain rock art, all of which are considered to be of international significance.
+There are several spectacular rock art sites on Stanley Island, the best known being the huge Yintayin rock shelter (Tindale's "Endaen") known as the "Ship" rock shelter located at 14°09'46.7"S 144°13'47.4"E. Other islands in the group also contain rock art, all of which are considered to be of international significance.

 The rock art covering the walls of the Ship shelter shows ships from a number of nations, painted in red and white ochre on the red sandstone: sailing ships rigged in the distinctive styles of the European lugger and the Macassan (Indonesian) prau; a dugout canoe with a figure standing upright in it, hands outstretched.
 Some construe the images of European vessels with high sterns to be 16th or 17th century (Portuguese) ships, which is historically notable as the first reports of exploration of this coast to reach Europe are those from Captain James Cook's voyage aboard in 1770.

 In shelters on nearby Castle Peak there are similar paintings: of a steam ship, and a detailed image of a lugger, identifiable as the Mildred, towing a dinghy.
 An important mythological site occurs at Muyu-Walin figuring in the major Itjibiya mythic cycle.